The advantages of studying in Germany

 The study programs are highly competitive.
 The admission requirements consist of two components:

 - You need a high-school diploma that is eligible as a German university entrance qualification.
-See the question below on how to check if your diplomas constitute a German university entrance qualification.

 a) You provide a certificate proving that you have taken part in the (semi-)finals of an international Computer Science competition (such as IOI).